KuligKamil/mongodb-project-workshop/README.md

   MongoDB is the most popular database that as not Relational Database.

+  Spoiler alert!
+In our opinion solid database for MVP with pleasant Developer Experience.

 ## Comparison solution for using Python with MongoDB

 We want to use mongodb for fast prototype, fast deliver, high Developer Experience and use FastAPI asynchronously.